rakhimov/scram/doc/fault_tree_generator.rst

 * Approximate ratio primary events to gates.
 Average.
 * Approximate ratio of re-used primary events.
 This events may show up in several places in the tree.
 * Approximate ratio of re-used gates.
-The acyclic property should be ensured. [not implemented]
+The acyclic property is ensured.
 * Minimum and maximum probabilities for primary events.
 * Number of primary events for the root node of the tree.
 * Fixed number of children for the root node of the tree.